Patient information: Primary hyperparathyroidism (Beyond the Basics)

 Trials are currently ongoing to evaluate the safety and efficacy of drugs that decrease parathyroid hormone levels; this could reverse all the effects of hyperparathyroidism, including elevations in serum calcium levels.

 Surgical treatment — Surgery is often recommended for people with symptoms or whose blood calcium is moderately elevated.
 Surgery is also recommended for people with signs of impaired kidney function or decreased bone density.
-(See "Management of primary hyperparathyroidism", section on 'Candidates for surgery'.)
+(See "Management of primary hyperparathyroidism".)

 It is also recommended if the person is less than 50 years old or if periodic follow-up would be difficult (eg, if a person lived a great distance from a healthcare provider or travels to places where it is difficult to find medical care).

 Traditional surgery — The surgery is usually performed while the person is under anesthesia.
 An incision is made in the lower neck measuring 2.5 to 10 cm (1 to 5 inches).
 Usually, at least one abnormal-appearing gland is removed while the normal-appearing glands are left in place.

 Minimally invasive surgery — Several kinds of minimally invasive surgery can be performed in cases where one abnormal parathyroid gland has been located by a pre-operative imaging study.

 The surgery can be performed under local nerve block, and is a good alternative for patients who are at high-risk for general anesthesia.
 During the surgery, a small incision (1 to 4 cm or 0.4 to 1.8 inches) is made in the neck and the abnormal tissue is removed.
 The patient's blood level of PTH is tested before and immediately after removal to confirm that the PTH level drops significantly after the abnormal tissue is removed.